SisiVero/CC-guides/README.md

 ## How do you fork a repo?

-i.
-When you get to the github repo at the top right hand side of your screen you’ll see “Fork” ii.
-Click on the drop icon near it and you’ll see “Create a new fork” iii.
-Click on it and it will take you to a page. iv. scroll down and you’ll see a button with a green background with the text “create fork”, click on it and you’ll have your copy of it in your github repositories.
+1. When you get to the github repo at the top right hand side of your screen you’ll see “Fork”
+2. Click on the drop icon near it and you’ll see “Create a new fork”
+3. Click on it and it will take you to a page.
+4. scroll down and you’ll see a button with a green background with the text “create fork”, click on it and you’ll have your copy of it in your github repositories.
 Now, you’ve forked the repo.
 Create a branch.

 ## How do you create a branch?

-i.
-Once you fork the repo, it will take you to the repo.
-At the top left corner of your screen, you’ll see “Branch” (The second button). ii.
-Click on it.
-At the top left corner of your screen, you’ll see a green button with the text “New Branch”. iii.
-Click on it and you’ll be asked to name your branch.
+1. Once you fork the repo, it will take you to the repo.
+At the top left corner of your screen, you’ll see “Branch” (The second button).
+2. Click on it.
+At the top left corner of your screen, you’ll see a green button with the text “New Branch”.
+3. Click on it and you’ll be asked to name your branch.
 Name it in accordance with the change you want to implement.

 Now you have your branch.
 You can now clone your branch.
-i.
-It is the same way as cloning a normal repo.
+1. It is the same way as cloning a normal repo.
 Only that.
 You’ll click on the branch you created.
 And Follow the instructions as I mentioned in an earlier thread (I’ll post the link).
 Now, you are ready to make your changes.

 ## What if there are issues but they do not have the tags mentioned?